MartinFrancu/BETS/BtProjects/Common/Commands/command_doc.md

     		{
     			-- name of the parameter.
 Displayed in the BtCreator and is used to access the value in Run() name = "x",
-    			-- type of values that can be entered in the component.
+    			-- optional, when not provided tooltip wont be shown. tooltip = "Node tooltip to be displayed in BtCreator. ", -- type of values that can be entered in the component.
     			-- For componentType 'comboBox' should contain a list of possible values separated by a comma in one string.("value1,value2,value3") variableType = ["number"|"string"|"expression"], -- expression is lua code